MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOApplication.md

 Get-SPOApplication -OwningApplicationId <OwningApplicationId> -ApplicationId <ApplicationId>
 ```

-Example 3 list details of the guest application specified in `ApplicationId`.
-This inclues the list of guest application access permissions.
-Note that only app-only permissions are supported.
+Example 3 enumerates app-only permissions of the guest application specified in `ApplicationId`.
 ## PARAMETERS

 ### -OwningApplicationId

-Use this parameter to get details about apps registered in the specified tenant.
+Use this parameter to get details about applications registered in the specified tenant.

 The following details are returned: